nicholassung97/nicholassung97/README.md

 🌱 I’m currently working on projects involving Physics-Based Machine Learning in terms of its applications and optimisation.

-⚡ Outside of work, I also enjoy travelling and playing sports (Football, Pool, Table Tennis, Tennis)
+⚡ Outside of work, I also enjoy travelling and playing sports (Football, Pool, Table Tennis, Tennis).

 <!--